EthicalGT/EthicalPay/README.md

 # EthicalPay
 EthicalPay is a dummy and test-mode payment gateway designed specifically for students and college-level projects.
 It provides an easy-to-integrate solution for handling transactions in a controlled environment, allowing developers to test payment flows without real financial transactions.
+EthicalPay is a dummy and test-mode payment gateway designed specifically for students and college-level projects.
+It provides an easy-to-integrate solution for handling transactions in a controlled environment, allowing developers to test payment flows without real financial transactions.
+EthicalPay ensures a seamless and educational experience for students learning about payment integration in their projects.